couchbaselabs/logjammer/README.md

 logmerge merges log files by timestamp to stdout or to a file

-command line help: logmerge.py -h
+Command line help: logmerge.py -h

-examples...
+Examples...

 > logmerge.py --out=out.log cbcollect*